IAS Limited

 International All Sports Limited is an Australian-based gambling company, best known for its online gambling subsidiaries Canbet and IASBet, which it acquired in a merger in August 2004.
 Canbet is licensed and regulated by the UK Gambling Commission.
-IAS also runs Aus Tote, an Australian tote betting company and IAS Read Rating & OzeForm, both form analysis companies in India.
+IAS also runs Aus Tote, an Australian tote betting company and IAS Read Rating & OzeForm, both form analysis companies.

 Canbet

 In 2014 the directors announced that they were unable to pay clients and would, 'work with a business asset agent to liquidate assets from within Canbet and its associated companies'.

-Canbet's problems with paying customers were first reported in the Gambling Times and SportsbookReview in October 2013.
+News of Canbet's issues paying customers was first noted on the Gambling Times and SportsbookReview in October 2013.